LambdAurora/LambDynamicLights/README.md

 ## Build

-Just do `./gradlew build` and everything should build just fine!
+Just do `./gradlew shadowRemapJar` and everything should build just fine!

 ## How does it work internally?